AhmadrezaNia/FDG-CM/README.md

 # Federated Domain Generalization Algorithm for Condition Monitoring (FDG-CM)

 This repository presents the algorithm developed in the FDG_CM paper (previously named FTL-TP).
-This algorithm is a novel Federated Domain Generalization (FDG) technique designed specifically for condition monitoring in manufacturing processes.
-This framework has been tested on Ultrasonic metal welding data but can be extensible on other condition monitoring data.
+This algorithm introduces a novel Federated Domain Generalization (FDG) paradigm specifically tailored for condition monitoring in manufacturing processes.
+Our framework has been tested on ultrasonic metal welding data but is designed to be extensible to other types of condition monitoring data.

-**Note:** The code is currently under development and is not yet complete.
+**Note:** The code is currently under development and may undergo further changes.

 ## Paper Information